 Flu Emergency Warning Signs

-Go to the hospital for symptom like these, which can indicate serious flu complications:
+Go to the hospital for symptoms like these, which can indicate serious flu complications:

 - Breathing changes: Fast or labored breathing, shortness of breath.